zhangxijing97/ebay-ner-challenge/README.md

 ### **EXP-011: Model & Hyperparameter Performance Tracker**

-## 🧠 Model Selection Strategy

-The choice of models for this competition was not random but followed a structured strategy balancing **top-tier performance**, **architectural diversity**, and **creative exploration**.
-Each model was selected to play a specific role, either as a high-performing backbone or as a source of diverse perspectives for the final ensemble.

 | Model Name | Strategy Category | Detailed Rationale & Role in the Project |
 | :--- | :--- | :--- |
 | **_Baseline & Control_** |